Esem

-Esem (born 10 February 1979) is the stage name of Georgi Hristov Marinov, a Bulgarian electronic music artist.
+Georgi Hristov Marinov (born 10 February 1979), known professionally as Esem, is a Bulgarian electronic music artist.
 Esem used to be known as the tracker musician StereoMan, a member of the music group New Objectives in Sound Exploration (NOISE).

 Musical career

 Marinov got involved in composing electronic music and the demoscene in the late 1990s, through the work of Brothomstates and Lackluster among others.
-After a five-year netlabel membership in NOiSE ("New Objectives in Sound Exploration") Marinov was signed up to deFocus records for his first vinyl single - "Ikae", and debut album "Enveloped", thus becoming the first contemporary Bulgarian electronic music artist to have released a music record on vinyl.
+After a five-year netlabel membership in NOiSE ("New Objectives in Sound Exploration") Marinov was signed up to deFocus records for his first vinyl single – "Ikae", and debut album "Enveloped", thus becoming the first contemporary Bulgarian electronic music artist to have released a music record on vinyl.

-After releasing his second album "Serial Human" commercially on Merck Records, Esem moved to London where he produced the material for "Scateren" - his third album.
+After releasing his second album "Serial Human" commercially on Merck Records, Esem moved to London where he produced the material for "Scateren" – his third album.
 "Scateren" was released as a free Creative Commons-licensed download on Kahvi, and quickly became one of the label's most downloaded titles.
 In 2007 parts of "Scateren" were licensed and subsequently released by Nintendo as background music to the Nintendo DS game "Theta", and as downloadable ringtones (complementary to the game title).
 The original album remains available under Creative Commons.

 Esem was a regular guest on the Lithuanian label Sutemos's "Intelligent Toys" series, featured alongside Vladislav Delay, Digitonal, Maps and Diagrams, Ulrich Schnauss, and others.